hikeventures/hikeventures.github.io/_posts/articles/products/2016-08-02-apple-watch-suunto-spartan.markdown

 Apple has worked with Nike and developed the Apple Watch Nike+ which offers some additional features for runners.

-If you are just into running, then the Apple Watch Nike+ sounds like an excellent package as you don't need such a long battery life and it also comes with a built in heart-rate monitor on your wrist.
+If you are just into running, then the Apple Watch Nike+ sounds like an excellent package as you don't need such a long battery life.

-The <a href="http://amzn.to/2pkGVh8" rel="nofollow" target="_blank">Suunto Spartan HR</a> still requires you to wear a heart-rate monitor around your chest.

 <script src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US&adInstanceId=cc781bfd-577f-4efb-9da6-75cb9fc7d1c2"></script>